s-docs/plugin-sf-sdocs/README.md

 FLAGS
   -a, --exportall          A flag that tells the plugin if you want to export all active templates.
-Default is `false` -d, --outputdir=<value>  (required) The directory where the templates will be exported -n, --name=<value>       The name of the template to be exported.
+Default is `false` -d, --outputdir=<value>  (required) The directory where the templates will be exported -f, --filters=<value>    Specify any fitlers when extracting templates.
+This is the `WHERE` clause for the extraction -n, --name=<value>       The name of the template to be exported.
 Should be the value of the `Name` field on the `SDOC___SDTemplate__c` object
   -o, --org=<value>        (required) The org alias that you want to export the template from